 The Santa Clara Valley Transportation Authority (VTA) is responsible for public transport in and around San Jose.
-What the city lacks in subway routes it makes up for with an integrated transit system consisting of buses, light rail, long-distance trains and bicycles which will be easy for expats to navigate.
+What the city lacks in subway routes it makes up for with an integrated transit system consisting of buses, light-rail and long-distance trains which will be easy for expats to navigate.

 Public transport in San Jose

 VTA runs a light-rail network in San Jose which operates 365 days a year and is open between 4am and 1.30am, depending on the line.
 Trains usually arrive and depart every 15 minutes but this can vary depending on the route and the time of day.
 Tickets must be purchased beforehand from a ticket vending machine at the station or via the EZfare mobile app.
 If using VTA services frequently, it's a good idea to pick up a Clipper card, which can be loaded with credit.
 One-day or monthly passes can also be loaded onto the Clipper card.

 Another option is the Altamont Corridor Express (ACE), which is especially useful for sightseeing.
 Tickets can be bought through ACE’s website or at stations and official vendors.